ACT / SAT 1-year Study Plan

 Month 1: Practice Tests and Data Analysis

-Make notes (in detail) of items that you need to study and areas where you need to review.
+Make detailed notes of items that you need to study and areas where you need to review.

 Months 2-4: Study

 Over the next three months, take each section of the exam and begin to focus on the areas that challenged you.
 Review the questions you got wrong, figure out any errors you made, and study content connected to those types of questions.
 The ACT/SAT are designed to measure something very specific, and so the types of questions that appear on these tests will repeat themselves.
 Here is a list of some general categories of concepts you may need to study: